HuKeping/rbtree/README.md

 # Rbtree  [![GoDoc](https://godoc.org/github.com/HuKeping/rbtree?status.svg)](https://godoc.org/github.com/HuKeping/rbtree)

-This is an implementation of Red-Black tree written by Golang.
+This is an implementation of Red-Black tree written by Golang and does **not** support `duplicate keys`.

 ## Installation